kevinkenzhao/rpi-vpn/README.md

 nameserver 1.1.1.1
 nameserver 1.1.1.2
 ```
+Otherwise, the installer with an error pertaining to theinability to locate "http://raspbian.raspberrypi.org/raspbian/pool/main/d/distro-info/python3-distro-info_0.21_all.deb".
 You should be able to to resume configuration of unattended upgrades thereafter.

 ----